-Teachable Moments – Courtesy of The Walking Dead on AMC
+Teachable Moments – Courtesy of The Walking Dead on AMCPosted on by

 If you’ve been following our blog, you’ve probably figured out we’re big fans of zombies.
 While we know zombies are fictional, they tie in so well with another topic we’re deeply invested in, emergency preparedness, that it seems like a perfect match for us!
 Being true zombie fans, we love The Walking Dead on AMC, so much so that we’ve looked past the fact that they blew us up at the end of the first season and we assure you that our work here at the CDC continues.

 Since the second season is set to premiere on Sunday, February 12, we thought we’d take a quick look back at what’s happened so far, and give the survivors who are struggling in the post-apocalyptic world featured in The Walking Dead, a few pointers in preparedness.

 So, if you’ve been following this season you’ll remember it started out with the group striking out from the smoldering remains of CDC for greener pastures…well, zombie free pastures at least.
 The group hits their first of many snafus when they encounter a massive traffic jam which turned the interstate into a deserted car lot.
 A horde of walkers descend on the group while they’re scavenging the wreckage for supplies.
 There are some close calls and many teachable moments in these first few episodes…

 Rule #1 – Make a pit stop, fill up before it’s too late

 Siphoning gas…with your mouth?
 Gross.
 If you remember to always keep your tank at least half full, you can avoid having the lingering taste of petrol linger in your mouth and have enough fuel to get outta Dodge before impending disaster strikes.

 Rule #2 – First aid kit, never leave home without it